NordicSemiconductor/Android-nRF-Toolbox/README.md

 - Allows to update a soft device and bootloader from ZIP in one connection.
 - Pause, resume, and cancel file uploads.
 - Works in portrait and landscape orientation.
-- Includes pre-installed examples that consist of the Bluetooth Smart heart rate service and running speed and cadence service.
 - **Secure DFU** is supported since nRF Toolbox 1.17.0.

 #### DFU Settings